DTThor/Recipeers/README.md

 **-Recipeers is a social media app for discovering and sharing recipes.** by [Amanda Freeman](https://github.com/mandafae),  [Dylan Thorwaldson](https://github.com/DTThor), and [Michael Quiroz](https://github.com/cocomjolk), [Rachel Cavin](https://github.com/Rmcavin) built in a week for Galvanize g63 cohort qtr 2 project.

-**-Our goal** is to create a platform for users find, share and try new and interesting recipes.
+**-Our goal** is to create a platform for users to interact effortlessly to find, share and try new and interesting recipes with friends and followers.

+Food is a common and popular topic on social media but existing options don't fcilitate easy recipe sharing.

 ## Technologies: